wsjones4193/IST_Final_Submission/README.md

 – IST 718

-- Documents for review: PowerBI for analytics created & Submission Doc (word) for supporting analysis.
+- Documents for review: PowerBI for analytics & Submission Doc (word) for supporting analysis.
 - Dataset provided from IST assignment and external sources.
 External sources referenced in Submission Doc but reviewing the Power BI wont require the source data files.

 Superheroes Projects.zip